apoupon/gh-game-of-life/README.md

 ### Create cool patterns

-You can design and test your own patterns using the `have_fun` notebook.
+You can design and test your own patterns using the [following notebook](have_fun.ipynb).
 The third cell contains an interactive canvas where you can "paint" on the grid and watch it evolve.

 ## On Conway's Game of Life